 - Weekly Marketing Blog Forum and Other Assignments (100 points)

-- Weekly Marketing Quiz (drop lowest) (50 points)
+- Weekly Marketing Quiz (drop lowest) (30 points)

 - Marketing Plan Project (100 points)

 - Final Exam (100 points)

 - Participation (50 points)

-- Marketing Case Study (25 points)
+- Marketing Case Study (25 points) -- NOT THIS TERM

 - Portfolio (50 points Cover Letter and online LinkedIn profile)

-- A 90 to 100 percent (427 or more points)
+- A 90 to 100 percent (387 or more points)

-- B 80 to 89 percent (380 to 426 points)
+- B 80 to 89 percent (344 to 386 points)

-- C 70 to 79 percent (332 to 379 points)
+- C 70 to 79 percent (301 to 343 points)

-- D 60 to 69 percent (285 to 331 points)
+- D 60 to 69 percent (258 to 300 points)

-- F 59 percent and below (284 points and below)
+- F 59 percent and below (257 points and below)

-Total possible points -- 475
+Total possible points -- 430

-Weekly Marketing Assignments/Blog Forum (100 points) -- Students will create an online public blog where they share interesting leads they discover about marketing and business.
-They also will answer weekly queries posted on Moodle and based on a course subject that is trending.
+Weekly Marketing Assignments/Blog Forum (90 points) -- Students will create an online public blog where they share interesting leads they discover about marketing and business.
+They also will answer queries posted on Moodle and based on a course subject that is trending.
 In addition to adding various components to your blog (e.g. personal biography, blogroll, archives), you are encouraged to post other writing and commentaries related to the course.
 Here's also one way you can earn extra credit!

 Students are urged to use Blogger as the platform for their blog, though WordPress or another platform can be used.
-You can find links to the blogs of all the students in this class at "Rob's Class Blog" -- robpriewe.blogspot.com observation, providing useful insight to readers; along with elements such as photos and videos (Properly attributed and permitted, of course!).
+You can find links to the blogs of all the students in this class at "Rob's Class Blog" -- robpriewe.blogspot.com

-Your Forum grade will be based on a variety of factors, including grammar and spelling (remember, these reflect on your abilities as a marketer); content that goes beyond a casual
+Your blog grade will be based on a variety of factors, including grammar and spelling

+(remember, these reflect on your abilities as a marketer); content that goes beyond a casual observation, providing useful insight to readers; along with elements such as photos and videos (Properly attributed and permitted, of course!).